Mamba413/Ball/README.md

 bcov.test(sepal, petal)
 ```

 In this example, **bcov.test** investigates whether width or length of petal is associated with width and length of sepal.
-If the dependence really exists, the *p*-value of the **bcov.test** will be under 0.05.
+If the dependency really exists, the *p*-value of the **bcov.test** will be under 0.05.

 In this example, the result is: